Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 "No single individual makes the entire round-trip journey."

-The sun governs the Monarch's flight direction.
-In the morning, before heading into their day's journey, they fly east to warm themselves in the sun's light.
-This does not occur at sunset.
+The sun governs the Monarch's flight direction and signals the time of their migration.
+Before heading into their day's journey in the morning, they fly east to warm themselves in the sun's light.

 My voice You shall hear in the morning, O Lord; In the morning I will direct it to You, And I will look up.